Who Is Held Responsible For My Dog Bite Injuries?

 Over 40 percent of all U.S. households own at least one dog.
 Dogs are more than pets to most people; they are family.
 Although dogs are shown love and treated like family members, they are still animals; some can get upset and bite.

 There are many reasons that a dog can bite someone.
 They may feel antagonized, afraid, or may be protecting their territory or owner.
-The Center for Disease Control (CDC) has stated that more than 4 million people each year suffer a serious dog bite or attack, many of which are children.
+The Centers for Disease Control (CDC) has stated that more than 4 million people each year suffer a serious dog bite or attack, many of which are children.

 Victims of dog bites can suffer from physical and emotional trauma.
 Scaring from the attack can lead to permanent disfigurement.
 Injuries caused by dog attacks can also require surgery and physical therapy to heal.